dataiku/dss-plugin-decision-tree-builder/README.md

 - **Chunk size:** The number of rows in each evaluation batch.
 - **Output probabilities:** Whether to output the probabilities of each class in the evaluated dataset.
 Checked by default.

 - **Filter metrics:** Whether to compute a subset (or no) metrics.
-Is unchecked by default (ie. all the available metrics will be computed to build the metrics dataset).
+Unchecked by default (ie. all the available metrics will be computed to build the metrics dataset).

 ![](resource/img-doc/evaluate-metrics.png)